Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors

 It is notable that the learning performance was maintained even though our mPES learning rule had absolutely no knowledge of the magnitudes of the updates and that the only hyperparameter tuned was the gain $\gamma$, whose effect was analogous to a learning rate.
-We experimentally found, as reported in Table \ref{tab:gammaresult}, that a value of $\gamma = 10^4$ lead to the best learning performance - defined as balance between testing error and correlation MSE-to-$\rho$ ratio $\frac{\rho}{\text{MSE}}$ - for all models given by combinations of neuronal ensemble size, training input signal, and desired transformation.
-The best values for mean squared error (MSE) and Spearman correlation coefficient ($\rho$) were both found for the same value of $\gamma = 10^4$ in all the instances where the models were instructed to learn the identity function $f(x)=x$.
-Instead, when the models were attempting to learn the square function $f(x)=x^2$ there was a discrepancy between the values of $\gamma$ leading to the lowest MSE and to the highest $\rho$.
+The learning rule was also only able to adjust the memristors towards lower resistance states, potentially making it harder to backtrack on any error.
+We experimentally found, as reported in Table \ref{tab:1}, that a value of $\gamma = 10^4$ lead to the best learning performance - defined as balance between testing error and correlation MSE-to-$\rho$ ratio $\frac{\rho}{\text{MSE}}$ - for all models given by combinations of neuronal ensemble size, training input signal, and desired transformation.
+The best values for mean squared error (MSE) and Spearman correlation coefficient ($\rho$) were both found for the same value of $\gamma = 10^4$ in all the instances where the models were instructed to learn the identity function $f(\vec{x})=\vec{x}$.
+Instead, when the models were attempting to learn the square function $f(\vec{x})=\vec{x}^2$ there was a discrepancy between the values of $\gamma$ leading to the lowest MSE and to the highest $\rho$.
 The two models learning the square from the regular sine wave input still had best $\rho$ for $\gamma = 10^4$, but showed the lowest error for a smaller gain factor of $\gamma = 10^3$; the combined MSE-to-$\rho$ statistic still indicated $\gamma = 10^4$ as the best choice for this class of model as the positive gains in correlation counterbalanced the higher error.